itmat/CAMPAREE/README.md

 # CAMPAREE

-## Installation on PMACS Cluster for Developers
+## Installation using python virtual environments

 Somewhere under your home directory, clone the develop branch of the CAMPAREE repository: